earenson/pog-ui-pattern-library/README.md

 - Review buttons and forms (there may not be any applicableat the moment)
 - Review icons
 - Review colors
-- Ensure all styles are not dependent on main.css
+- Insure all styles are not dependent on main.css